tybottorff/bottorffdocs/notes/literature_notes.md

 # Predictive biomarkers of immune checkpoint inhibitor-based mono- and combination therapies for hepatocellular carcinoma
  - pre-treatment tumoral PD-L1 expression level (higher associated with longer survival)
  - pre-treatment intratumoral CD38<sup>+</sup> proportion (higher associated with longer survival)
+# Preexisting autoantibodies as predictor of immune related adverse events (irAEs) for advanced solid tumors treated with immune checkpoint inhibitors (ICIs)
+ - autoantibody panel: anti-neutrophil cytoplasmic, anti-nuclear, rheumatoid factor, anti-thyroid peroxidase, and anti-thyroglobulin
+ - more frequent severe irAEs in patients with preexisting autoantibodies, irAEs occur earlier in those with preexisting autoantibodies
 # Preserving the CTLA-4 checkpoint for safer and more effective cancer immunotherapy
  - previous literature: irAEs and cancer immunotherapeutic effects (CITE) are distinct and therapeutically separatable, former attributable to CTLA-4 blockade and latter to selective depletion of Tregs in TME, **not sure of evidence for this**
  - here, they argue for safer and more effective CTLA-4-targeting immune therapy via preservation (not inhibition) of CTLA-4 checkpoint while still depleting Tregs in TME